Theathiestmonk/dronacharya/backend/DWD_ADMIN_CONSOLE_SETUP.md

 - ✅ No leading/trailing spaces
 - ✅ Must start with `https://`
 - ✅ Must end with `.readonly`
+- ✅ All listed scopes should be authorized
-- ✅ Exactly 5 scopes (no more, no less)
+- ✅ Add all scopes that your organization needs
-- ❌ DO NOT add any other scopes
-- ❌ DO NOT use `classroom.coursework.readonly` (invalid)
-- ❌ DO NOT use `classroom.student-submissions.readonly` (invalid)

 ### Step 5: Authorize